ADVRHumanoids/ROSEndEffectorDocs/docs/source/index.rst

 ======================================================

-ROS End-Effector package: provides a ROS-based set of standard interfaces to command robotics end-effectors in an agnostic fashion.
+ROS End-Effector package provides a ROS-based set of standard interfaces to command robotics end-effectors in an agnostic fashion.

 Documentation about the API of ROS End-Effector can be found at https://advrhumanoids.github.io/ROSEndEffector/index.html